|

 people living in Anchorage and working for the U. S. Government.
 In

-nearby Fort Richardson has
+addition, nearby Fort Richardson has

 a large contingent of soldiers.
 Anchorage seemed to be a little more of a fun